awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. For **Parameters**, specify the required input parameters\.

+1. \(Optional\) Choose a CloudWatch alarm to apply to your association for monitoring\.
+To attach a CloudWatch alarm to your command, the IAM principal that creates the association must have permission for the `iam:createServiceLinkedRole` action\.
+For more information about CloudWatch alarms, see [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.
+Note that if your alarm activates, any pending command invocations or automations do not run\.

 1. For **Targets**, choose an option\.
 For information about using targets, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 1. In the **Specify schedule** section, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, use the buttons provided to create a cron or rate schedule for the association\.